zmjones/eeesr/README.md

 Package dependencies are automatically checked for and installed by `setup.R` and loaded in each script.

 You can clone this repository using git or [download](https://github.com/zmjones/eeesr/archive/master.zip) it as a `.zip` archive.
 If you don't want to use the makefile, be sure to run the scripts in the order specified in the makefile (also shown below).
+This build process has only been tested on OSX.

 The approximate runtime of each script varies widely as a function of the number of cross-validation iterations, bootstrap iterations, number of imputations performed, and the number of cores the computation is distributed across (all of these variables are set in `setup.R`).
 All of the analysis was run on [Amazon's Elastic Compute Cloud](http://aws.amazon.com/ec2/).